Category Archives: Danish Royals

 Frederik with his parents and siblings; Photo Credit – Wikipedia

-Frederik grew up in his birthplace, the Yellow Palace, which was adjacent to the Amalienborg Palace where the Danish Royal Family lived.
-After Frederik’s father became the Danish heir presumptive, the family gained an additional home, Bernstorff Palace in Gentofte, Copenhagen, Denmark.
+Frederik grew up in his birthplace, the Yellow Palace, adjacent to the Amalienborg Palace where the Danish Royal Family lived.
+When Frederik’s father became the Danish heir presumptive, the family gained an additional home, Bernstorff Palace in Gentofte, Copenhagen, Denmark.
 After his confirmation in 1860, Frederik started his military training.
-He then began studying political science at Oxford University in England but returned to Denmark in November of 1863, when his father succeeded to the Danish throne as King Christian IX.
+He then began studying political science at Oxford University in England but returned to Denmark in November 1863, when his father succeeded to the Danish throne as King Christian IX.
 As Crown Prince of Denmark, Frederik served as a lieutenant in North Jutland during the Second Schleswig War against Austria and Prussia.
 Frederik later became Inspector General of the Danish Army and was a leading member of the Danish Masonic Order.
-He was given a seat on the State Council and assisted his father in the duties of government.
+He was given a seat on the State Council and assisted his father in government duties.

 Queen Louise had a goal for her children: to marry well.
 She wanted Frederik to marry either Princess Helena or Princess Louise, two daughters of Queen Victoria.
 However, Queen Victoria did not want her younger daughters to marry foreign heirs as this would necessitate them leaving England.
-In July of 1868, Frederick became engaged to Princess Louise of Sweden, the 17-year-old, the only surviving child of King Charles XV of Sweden and his wife Louise of the Netherlands.
+In July 1868, Frederick became engaged to Princess Louise of Sweden, the 17-year-old, the only surviving child of King Charles XV of Sweden and his wife Louise of the Netherlands.
 The relations between Denmark and Sweden were tense because Sweden had not helped Denmark during the Second Schleswig War.
-The marriage was suggested as a means of improving the relations between the two countries.
+The marriage was suggested to improve the relations between the two countries.

 by Elfelt, vintage postcard print, (circa 1877)